openwallet-foundation/project-proposals/projects/sd-jwt-dotnet.md

 # Alignment with the OpenWallet Foundation Mission

 This library implements the Selective Disclosure for JWTs specification, which is an important building block for future digital identity wallets.
-Since it is written in Dot Net, it can be used widely, e.g. in web backends or on cross platform Xamarin for both iOS and Android.

 # Current Code of Conduct